Support your Desktop MFA users

 -

-Remove macOS Okta Verify, which removes the Auth Plugin, Service Daemon, and plists: sudo rm -rf "/Applications/Okta Verify.app"
+Remove Okta Verify for macOS, which also removes the auth plugin, service daemon, and plist files: sudo rm -rf "/Applications/Okta Verify.app"